 How to submit

-To make a submission, the article should be sent, along with any relevant supporting files, in Word 97-2003 (.doc) or OpenDocument (.odt) format to email@example.com
+To make a submission, the article should be sent, along with any relevant supporting files, in Microsoft Word (.doc/.docx) or OpenDocument (.odt) format to [email protected].

 Once an article has been submitted, the editorial process comprises three stages:

-Editorial staff will review the article, either accepting or rejecting the article depending on its perceived importance, originality, clarity and relevance to SMGJ.
+- Editorial staff will review the article and will either accept or reject it depending on its perceived importance, originality, clarity and relevance to SMGJ.

-Subject to any necessary editorial changes, the article is either accepted for publication, accepted on the condition that the article is revised according to peer review recommendations, or rejected.
+- Subject to any necessary editorial changes, the article will either be accepted for publication; accepted on the condition that it is revised according to peer review recommendations; or rejected.
 Following a rejection, the author may resubmit the article with amendments; however, it should be noted that this will not guarantee acceptance.

-Prior to publication, the author will receive a post-editing proof of the article for approval along with any editorial queries which need to be addressed.
+Prior to publication, the author will receive a copy-edited proof of the article for approval, along with any editorial queries which need to be addressed.
 The final article will be published on the SMGJ website and will be downloadable from the same location or via affiliated gateway sites.